thexproject/x/README.md

 This library actually has three parts:

-1. X, which is a lightweight jQuery-inspired DOM manipulation library.
+1. x, which is a lightweight jQuery-inspired DOM manipulation library.
 2. xAct, which is a simple templating engine built for simpler websites.
 3. xJax, which is really just a wrapper around the `fetch` api to make it slightly simpler.

 ## Code Examples

-Here's a code example for X:
+Here's a code example for x:
 ```javascript
 x("<button>").click(() => {
   console.log("The button was clicked!");